Seek Returns logo

 Min

-AAPL vs. SONY: A comparison of their P/E Ratio against the Consumer Electronics industry benchmark.
+AAPL vs. SONY: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Technology Hardware, Storage & Peripherals and Household Durables industry benchmarks.

 AAPL